-Fortunately, we can still be a part of the Polkadot ecosystem and have decided to opt for a dedicated parachain bridge.
+Fortunately, we can still be a part of the Polkadot ecosystem and might decide to opt for a dedicated parachain bridge.
 Subtleties aside, this design allows to become deeply rooted within the Substrate community but still maintaining a sovereign chain with our high-throughput, bespoke protocol.

 Stop reinventing.
 Innovate